diegopacheco/java-pocs/pocs/if-alternatives-fun/README.md

 <img src="wisdom.jpg" width="550" ></img>

 Branches, IFs, Decisions all the same thing.
 I'm not saying never ever do simple IFs anymore and just do reflections all time.
-However some problems might justify different techniques.
+However, some problems might justify different techniques.

 ## Rationale